The following are Frequently Asked Questions about the Resident Program:

 Q: How big are the dorms?
 How are roommates picked?

 A: There are typically two students per room.
-Each resident student has a closet, a chest of drawers, and a desk.
+Each resident student has a bed, a closet, a chest of drawers, and a desk.
 Prior to the opening of school, resident staff members make roommate assignments.
 We try to put students of the same grade together.
 We change roommates during the year if necessary.

 Q: What is the advisor-to-student ratio?
 How often do they meet?